Halfway to I2K 2025

 About

 Discovery in the life-sciences increasingly relies on quantitative analysis of microscopy images.
-The 2023 virtual event “Halfway to I2K”, to be held from October 17th-19th, will therefore feature in-depth interactive workshops covering state-of-the-art open-source solutions for biological image reconstruction and analysis.
+The 2025 FREE online event “Halfway to I2K”, to be held from November 17-19, will therefore feature in-depth interactive workshops covering state-of-the-art open-source solutions for biological image reconstruction and analysis.
 It will be an event to learn about and discuss forward looking strategies for dealing with the ever-increasing amount of large and content rich microscopy imagery.

-The event is called “Halfway to I2K” since it is between I2K 2022 and I2K 2024, which will be happening in Fall 2024 at Human Technopole in Milan, Italy.
-The intention is for the community to meet every 2 years in-person, with a virtual “Halfway to I2K” in between.
+The event is called “Halfway to I2K” since it falls between I2K 2024, held at Human Technopole in Milan, and our soon-to-be-announced 2026 event.
+The intention is for the community to meet every 2 years in-person, with a virtual component every year, either Virtual I2K the year of the in-person, or “Halfway to I2K” on the years in-between the in-person meetings.

 If you have questions please contact us at i2kconference@gmail.com